piuswalter/StudySmarter-Slides-Exporter/README.md

 ## How to use StudySmarter Slides Exporter

 Using the StudySmarter Slides Exporter is easy.
-To use it, all you need to do is import the `injection.js` file via your browser's JavaScript console.
-A download window will be shown with the option to save the file.
+To use it, all you need to do is import the `injection.js` file from your browser's JavaScript console as shown below.
+A window will appear showing the available subjects.

 ```javascript
 $.getScript('https://piuswalter.github.io/StudySmarter-Slides-Exporter/injection.js');
 ```

-Please note: Before inserting the code, select the corresponding tray, choose `Karteikarten` in the upper tabs and load all index cards by scrolling to the end.
+Please note the information in the bottom bar at `Status`.

 ## Error or bug found